m4f1h4rd/MyLibrary139/README.md

 ## Usage

+1. You can add LNParallaxHeaderFlowLayout  to CollectionViewFlowLayout

+2. Or you can programmatically create

-1. Import LNParallaxTVCell module to your class
+1) Import LNParallaxTVCell module to your class
 ```swift
 import LNParallaxHeader
 ```

-2.

-1) You can add LNParallaxHeaderFlowLayout  to CollectionViewFlowLayout

-2) Or you can programmatically create
+2) Сustomize for yourself

 ```swift
 func prepareCollectionViewLayout() {